kenjisato/www.kenjisato.jp/content/teaching/_index.en.md

 # Teaching

-<span style="color: red;">2020 Spring semester goes online.
-My office hours, too!</span>
+It seems that we still need to stay alert for a while.
+My course "Introduction to macroeconomics" will go virtual in the upcoming Fall semester.
+I will not have regular, face-to-face office hours, either.
+You have several ways to get in touch with me.

 - Do you have any issues about a class you take?
 Please ask on Moodle, Microsoft Teams, or Slack (made available for some courses).
+If you can, please post a public post so that other students can learn from your questions.
-- Do you have more general topics?
+- Do you want to talk about some private concerns?
 Or, simply you don't know where to ask?
-Feel free to send me an email at sato@eco.osakafu-u.ac.jp, or text me with [LINE app](https://lin.ee/abGbNBI).
+Feel free to send me an email at <sato@eco.osakafu-u.ac.jp>, or text me with [LINE app](https://lin.ee/abGbNBI).

-After a little arrangement, we can talk on Microsoft Teams or Zoom, if you prefer.
+If you want to see me in person for some reason, please make an appointment.

 <!-- REMOVED UNTIL UNIVERSITY RE-OPENING